 Today, I wanted to share with you some of my favorite tools that might just help you with your next furniture project.
 I know for me that having the right tools on hand makes all the difference.
 No, I don’t use every tool every time, but it’s good to know that I don’t have to stop what I’m doing and run to the hardware store in the middle of my project.
 That could cause a lack of focus and we all know what happens when we lose focus.
 That’s called an incomplete project.
 Ha!
-Most furniture before painting needs some kind of repairs.
+Most furniture before painting needs some kind of repair.
 Some more than others.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 I can’t say enough how much my (CLICK HERE) Ryobi Drill comes in handy.
 Anywhere from removing old hardware to furniture repairing that needs a few screws.
 AND it’s cordless!
 No girly tools for me.
 I want the real deal!

 What would I do without a (CLICK HERE) orbital sander?
 Not much!
 I pretty much use my sander with every furniture project.
 In my book, every piece needs to be sanded so that your paint will properly adhere.

 Clamps (CLICK HERE) can be a girl’s best friend when gluing old wooden drawers back together.
 I can’t tell you how many times these have come in handy with furniture projects.

 I’m pretty much a throwaway gal when it comes to painting.
 I HATE cleanups!
 But, I still like a (CLICK HERE) metal tray when I need to do some painting with a roller.
 It’s very simple actually, I use Walmart bags to line my tray.
 Always double bad, ha!
 Then just throw them away.